 STEP #3: Place the wheel inside of the tire and work both beads of the tire into the channels on the outside edge of the wheel.
 Peel back a portion of the tire from the wheel and apply an even bead of tire glue between the wheel and the tire as shown in Figure 3.
+It may be easiest to only glue one section at a time, rather the entire bead at once.
+Also wrapping electrical tape around the edge of the tire will help hold the tire tight to the wheel as the glue sets.
 Repeat this step several times working your way around the tire until it is secure.

 You may repeat this process now for the remaining 3 tires BUT BE SURE TO PLACE THE FRESHLY GLUED SIDE UP until it has dried completely.
-Once dry it is a good idea to go back and reseal the edges by applying another small bead of glue and letting it run around the edge of the tire at the gap between tire and wheel.
+Once dry it is a good idea to go back and re-seal the edges by applying another small bead of glue and letting it run around the edge of the tire at the gap between tire and wheel.

-STEP #4: Once the tires have completely dried you may now mount them to the car.
-Place one #1226 Bearing into each side of the front wheels as shown in Figure 4.
+STEP #4: Place one #1226 Bearing into each side of the front wheels as shown in Figure 4.